Home Reversion Plans & Schemes

 Get Started with an Equity Release Specialist and find out exactly how much you could release.

 If you have retired, you might have difficulty getting a conventional residential mortgage, but a retirement interest-only (RIO) mortgage could still be an option.
-These are designed for older borrowers and are a little easier to qualify for.
+These are designed for older borrowers and are slightly easier to qualify for.

 Because it’s an interest-only mortgage, you will only need to repay the interest on the loan, not the capital.
-This keeps your repayments lower, so it’s easier for you to prove you can afford them.
+This keeps your repayments lower, making it easier to prove you can afford them.

 The capital of the loan will need to be repaid when your property is sold (usually after you’ve died or moved into long-term care).